R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 featureGroups object to be accessed.

-If TRUE then all feature groups are removed that are
+If TRUE then all feature groups are removed that are not unique to the given replicates.

 The components object that was generated for the given featureGroups object.